MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-connect-powerbi-dynamics-365-content-packs-help.md

 ms.author: solsen

 ---
-# Connect Power BI to Dynamics 365 Content Packs
+# Connecting Power BI to Dynamics 365 Content Packs
 Getting insights into your Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] data is easy with Power BI and the Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] content packs.
 Power BI retrieves your data then builds an out-of-the-box dashboard and reports based on that data.

 > [!NOTE]